FFmpeg is an extremely powerful, and free, command-line tool that converts audio or video formats.

 The progress of the FFmpeg conversion can be viewed in the console window, until completion, at which point control returns to Ffmpeg Wrapper.

-Each file in the input list will be processed, one at a time, in a separate console window.
+Each file in the input list will be processed, one after another, each in a separate console window.

 This is free software and is provided free of charge, 'as is' with no warranty.